SPFxHeroes/J.A.R.B.I.S.-Labs/Lab3/README.md

 SPFx uses SCSS files for style modules.
 These allow you to write fancy CSS!

-1. From Visual Studio Code, open `JarbisWebPart.ts`
+1. From Visual Studio Code, open `JarbisWebPart.ts` and replace the code with the following:
-1. Look for the `render` method
-1. Replace the body of the render method with the following code:

-    ```javascript
+    ```typescript
+    import { Version } from '@microsoft/sp-core-library';
+    import {
+      IPropertyPaneConfiguration,
+      PropertyPaneTextField
+    } from '@microsoft/sp-property-pane';
+    import { BaseClientSideWebPart } from '@microsoft/sp-webpart-base';

+    import styles from './JarbisWebPart.module.scss';
+    import * as strings from 'JarbisWebPartStrings';

+    export interface IJarbisWebPartProps {
+      description: string;
+    }

+    export default class JarbisWebPart extends BaseClientSideWebPart<IJarbisWebPartProps> {

       public render(): void {
         this.domElement.innerHTML = `
           <div class="${styles.jarbis}">